cellofellow/yaluvu.club/content/post/october-events.md

 October 2nd at 7:30pm in room 510 in the UVU Library.

 Our second event will be a movie night with the recently released *Captain
 America: The Winter Soldier*.
-This will be in the auditorium in the UVU Library in room 120, on October 9th at 7:00pm.
+This will be in the Liberal Arts building room 023, on October 9th at 7:00pm.

 Everone is invited!
 The principles of liberty in this film are powerful.
 Bring all of your friends.